shahronak47/hotel_booking/README.md

 This repository aims at performing an exploratory data analysis (EDA) on the hotel booking demand dataset available on [Kaggle](https://www.kaggle.com/jessemostipak/hotel-booking-demand) .
 This has been developed as a shiny app which can be found [here](https://shahronak.shinyapps.io/hotel_booking/).

+EDA has been performed assuming that a company wants to start their own hotel chain and has contacted a Data Analyst/Scientist to provide actionable insights into the data which will be helpful while launching their own hotel chain.

 Below is brief description of the files in the repository.

 1. ui.R - User Interface (UI) code for shiny application.